Lopseg/Jsdir/README.md

 # Jspathextractor

-Jspathextractor is an Burp Suite extension that act as a midle betwen an js file and extractor.rb tool.
+Jspathextractor is an Burp Suite extension that extract hidden url paths from js files
-By using this extension you can extract urls or directorys from js files inside burp suite !
+          && Beautify the file and save for futher/better reading !

+# Requirements

+Just need to instal js-beautify
+Copy and paste in your terminal:

+sudo apt install js-beautifier

 # Usage